RedAngel121/NytePack/README.md

 - Tool Belt

 We need to dive into Vein Mining and by extension...
 Farming
+- Determine how Vein Mining is actually going to affect the player hunger and tool durability

 Right now we have EXTREMELY large veins sparsely placed in the world, no other ore gen exists (other than Create's world gen stuff)